Check Out Lastminute Last Minute and Cheap Accommodation Deals

 The History of Woodstock Manor

 Woodstock has had royal connections going right back to Saxon times.
 At the beginning of the 12th century King Henry I built a residence and kept an exotic menagerie here.
 His grandson, King Henry II, enlarged the royal manor and visited it with his mistress, the Fair Rosamund.
-The legendary Black Prince, eldest son of King Edward III was born at Woodstock Manor in 1330 and it remained as a royal residence until besieged and badly damaged in the English Civil War.
+The legendary Black Prince, eldest son of King Edward III was born at Woodstock Manor in 1330 and it remained as a royal residence until besieged and badly damaged in the English Civil Wars.

 Blenheim Palace